-It’s great to have a brand, but what is more important is getting your brand known and seen by others.
+It’s great to have a brand, but what is more important is having brand recognition and being seen by others.
 Knowing how to effectively brand yourself on social media can be one of the most important parts of growing your business.
-Today we’re going to cover keeping your brand consistent across your social media channels and appealing to your ideal clients through on-brand content.
+Today, we’re going to cover how to keep your brand consistent across your social media channels and how to use it to attract your target audience.

 You have the power to present your brand in so many creative ways.
-With popular platforms such as Instagram and Facebook that have been around for years, you have the opportunity to reach a wide audience.
+With popular platforms such as Instagram and Facebook, you have the opportunity to reach a wide audience.
 Your entire business can be promoted with these 2 platforms alone.

 However, nowadays, marketers are becoming more savvy in the way brands can establish themselves in a saturated market.
 Some of the more popular channels are TikTok and Youtube.
 This can be largely attributed to the increasing demand for video content.
 Research by the Influencer Marketing Hub found that TikTok has the highest engagement rate per post of any social media app!

 Social media can be a powerful tool for connecting with your audience and growing your brand.
 But, as a business, there needs to be an element of strategy involved for your brand to flourish and truly benefit.
 It’s important when posting on social media (whichever platforms you choose) that your brand comes across as professional and consistent.

 Why do you need on-brand content for social media?

-The goal of social media is to share your business and its services along with creating meaningful engagement with the right audience.
-And for your brand to achieve recognition, there needs to be a pattern that people can easily identify as ‘your business’ aside from your business name.
+The goal of social media is to share your business and its services, along with creating meaningful engagement with the right audience.
+For your brand to achieve recognition, there needs to be a pattern that people can easily identify as ‘your business’ aside from your business name.

 How-to brand yourself on social media

 1. Know your brand colors, fonts, assets and style…and stick to them

 Color is one of the most important elements of brand recognition.
 As humans we are wired to recognise color before we process imagery, content or anything else.